Kochen-Specker Contextuality: Contextuality as a property of nature

 \subsection{Experimental realizations}

 In this section, we discuss some experimental tests of quantum contextuality.
-Clearly, we cannot give a detailed description of the experimental techniques.
-Instead, we aim to explain some typical experiments and their underlying assumptions.
+We cannot give a detailed description of the experimental techniques.
+Instead, we explain some typical experiments and their underlying assumptions.